Semantics-Empowered Communication: A Tutorial-cum-Survey: Towards Effectiveness-Level SemCom and Networked Systems

 On the other hand, the multimodal data transmission has also been investigated under various configurations.
-Xie \etal \cite{xie2021task} propose a multi-user SemCom system (MU-DeepSC) for visual question answering task to improve the answer accuracy, where one user transmits text-based questions about images, while the answered images are transmitted from another user.
+Xie \etal \cite{xie2021task} propose a multi-user SemCom system (MU-DeepSC) for the VQA task to improve the answer accuracy, where one user transmits text-based questions about images, while the answered images are transmitted from another user.
 In particular, the MU-DeepSC transmitter adopts a memory, attention, and composition-based DNN to extract the essential semantic information of initial data from several transmitters, and then the receiver tries to predict the answers by directly merging different semantics, where LSTM and CNN are adopted for text and image transmitters respectively.
-On top of MU-DeepSC, a transformer-based framework \cite{xie2022task} is presented to cope with various tasks (\eg, machine translation and visual question-answer tasks) by the same DNN structure for the text delivery at the transmitter side but different DNN structures for image retrieval at the receiver side.
-Nevertheless, though the DNN structure of the transmitter in \cite{xie2022task} can be shared across different tasks, the receiver has not been unified and needs to be retrained to adapt to various tasks.
-In order to cope with this drawback, Zhang \etal \cite{zhang2022unified} present a unified DL-enabled SemCom system (U-DeepSC) to serve various transmission tasks by unifying both the transmitter and the receiver, which can simultaneously handle five tasks and significantly outperform the task-oriented models designed for a specific task.
-In addition, to further explore the useful semantic information for executing a certain task, Farshbafan \etal \cite{farshbafan2022common} introduce the concept of beliefs and define a common language between the speaker and the listener, using which the speaker could describe the environmental observations to the listener and thus the listener become capable to take corresponding actions.
+On top of MU-DeepSC, a transformer-based framework \cite{xie2022task}, which leverages the same DNN structure for the text delivery at the transmitter side but different DNN structures for image retrieval at the receiver side, is presented to cope with various tasks (\eg, machine translation and VQA tasks).
+Nevertheless, though the DNN structure of the transmitter in \cite{xie2022task} can be shared across different tasks, it remains a non-unified receiver incapably adapting to various tasks.
+In order to cope with this drawback, Zhang \etal \cite{zhang2022unified} present a unified DL-enabled SemCom system (U-DeepSC) to serve various transmission tasks by unifying both the transmitter and the receiver, which can simultaneously handle five tasks and significantly outperform those task-oriented models designed for a specific task.
+In addition, to further explore the useful semantic information for executing a certain task, Farshbafan \etal \cite{farshbafan2022common} introduce the concept of beliefs and define a common language between the speaker and the listener, by which the speaker could describe the environmental observations to the listener and thus the listener becomes competent to take corresponding actions.
 By using a top-down curriculum learning \cite{narvekar2020curriculum} framework based on RL, \cite{farshbafan2022common} simultaneously minimizes the required time and transmission cost of task execution.